Agoric/documentation/CONTRIBUTING.md

 If you reorganize part of the Documentation repo or delete/deprecate a file in favor of a replacement, you should establish a site URL redirect from the old file to the new one, in case anyone external to Agoric has made a link or bookmarked the old file.

+If you need to redirect to an **external** website, this will be accomplished at the DNS/Hosting level (See [vitepress #2083](https://github.com/vuejs/vitepress/discussions/2083)).
+These are maintained in the project root's `_redirects` file.
+See [Cloudflare Pages Redirects](https://developers.cloudflare.com/pages/configuration/redirects/) for more details.

 Go to (or create if not there) `documentation/main/.vuepress/enhanceApp.js` As of March 2021, ours looks like this: